 In the below tutorial, you'll proposed terminal commands where the prompt is denoted by

-In general, we will prefix to precise the execution context (i.e. your laptop, a cluster frontend or a node).
+In general, we will prefix to precise the execution context (i.e. your laptop, a cluster access server or a node).
 Remember that

 # character is a comment.
 Example:

 # This is a comment $> hostname (laptop)$> hostname # executed from your personal laptop / workstation (access-iris)$> hostname # executed from access server of the Iris cluster

 You can find a brief overview of the platform with key characterization numbers on this page.